Jessica Simpson Has Fans Doing A Double Take As She Posts Childhood Throwback With Her Mom

 "Ashlee and Birdie should recreate this photo," one commenter suggested.

-In addition to Jessica’s heartfelt post, another family lookalike— the singer’s 8-year-old daughter Maxi Drew– sang happy birthday to her “Gigi” Tina in a sweet Instagram video, seen here.
+In addition to Jessica's heartfelt post, another family lookalike— the singer's 8-year-old daughter Maxi Drew -- sang "Happy Birthday" to her "Gigi" Tina in a sweet Instagram video, as seen here.

 While the Simpson family resemblance is very apparent, Jessica and her mom even think alike.
 In an interview with CBS News, the mom-daughter duo revealed that they are both involved in every step of the design process for the fashion collection.